 OVI / DUI Driver's License Reinstatement

-If you have a DUI / OVI case in Ohio, you will likely encounter two types of license suspensions.
-If you test over the limit or refuse a breath test, blood test, or urine test, you receive an Administrative License Suspension by the Ohio Bureau of Motor Vehicles.
+If you have a DUI / OVI case in Columbus, Ohio or the central Ohio area, you will likely encounter two types of license suspensions.
+If you test 'over the limit' or refuse a breath test, blood test, or urine test, you receive an Administrative License Suspension by the Ohio Bureau of Motor Vehicles.
 If you are convicted of DUI / OVI, you are given a Court Suspension by the judge as part of the sentence for DUI / OVI.
 If the DUI / OVI charge is amended or reduced to another offense, the judge still may impose a Court Suspension.License Reinstatement After An Ohio DUI / OVI Case

 For all of these suspensions, there are certain procedures you must follow to reinstate your driver’s license.
 Until you have followed the reinstatement procedures and actually received a new license, you are not permitted to drive, even if the suspension has ended (unless you have driving privileges).
 The reinstatement procedures will be in the form of a reinstatement notice from the Ohio Bureau of Motor Vehicles (B.M.V.).
 While your license is still under suspension, the B.M.V. will send you a reinstatement notice at the address on your driver’s license.
 If you no longer live at the address on your license, you should complete a change-of-address with the B.M.V. to make sure you receive the reinstatement notice.Procedures For Reinstating Your License After A DUI / OVI Conviction

 There are essentially two options for reinstating your license: (1) by mail or (2) in person.